alejandroschuler/r4ds-courses/0-intro-plotting.md

 10 GSM3057…    28 F      Caucasi… SLE         19.9  7.21 278.
 217. 972.
 # … with 49 more rows, and 1 more variable: VAPA <dbl>
 ```
-This is a subset of a real RNA-seq (GSE112087) dataset comparing RNA levels in blood between SLE patients and healthy controls.
+This is a subset of a real RNA-seq (GSE112087) dataset comparing RNA levels in blood between lupus (SLE) patients and healthy controls.
 - 29 SLE Patients, 30 Healthy Controls
 - We have basic metadata as well as the levels of multiple genes in blood.
 - Let's see if we can find anything interesting from this already-generated data!